WHIO-TV: History

 On December 15, 2009, Cox Media Group announced that it would move WHIO-TV and its Dayton radio cluster–WHIO AM-FM, WHKO and WZLR–from its home since the 1950s on Wilmington Avenue in Dayton (at the Kettering city line), to the Cox Media Center building (also the current home of the Daily News) on South Main Street in Dayton, by December 2010.
 WHIO-TV began broadcasting from the new facility at 2:35 a.m. on December 12, 2010.

 WHIO-TV's newscasts, known as NewsCenter 7 since the mid-1970s, have been in first place in the Nielsen ratings for many years, and that trend continues to this day.

 WHIO-TV's digital subchannel 7.2 became an affiliate of MeTV on December 1, 2014.
 The subchannel is branded as "MeTV WHIO Classic Television".
 A longtime, formerly-used lower-case WHIO logo was included along with the MeTV logo.
 The subchannel's on-air advertisements include old WHIO radio jingles running over clips of former WHIO-TV anchors and current MeTV shows.
-The subchannel also runs jingles from the "Hit Radio" and "Warp Factor" packages created by JAM Creative Productions in Dallas.
+The subchannel also uses jingles from the "HitRadio", "Skywave" and "Warp Factor" packages created by JAM Creative Productions in Dallas.

 Digital subchannel 7.3 was added as a Laff affiliate on April 15, 2015, the network's launch date.

 In February 2019, it was announced that Apollo Global Management would acquire Cox Media Group and Northwest Broadcasting's stations.
 Although the group had planned to operate under the name Terrier Media, it was announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses, and retain the Cox Media Group name.
 The sale was completed on December 17, 2019.